Your Confirmation of Acceptance for Studies (CAS)

 It will depend on the level and length of your course and evidence of your English language ability.
 Further information can be

-If you are eligible, your CAS will be issued by Admissions, though the International Academy will deal with your initial request.
+If you are eligible, your CAS will be issued by Admissions, though our Essex Pathways Department will deal with your initial request.

 If you are not eligible for a CAS you may be able to apply for entry as a Short-term student.